radiocosmology/alpenhorn/demo/demo-script.md

 ## Importing files

 Let's experiment now with importing files into alpenhorn, using both the auto-import system and manually importing them.

 ### What kind of files can be imported?

-As mentioned before, alpenhorn itself is agnostic to data files.
+As mentioned before, alpenhorn itself is agnostic to data file contents.
 All decisions on which files are imported into the data index are made by the import detect extensions, which can be tailored to the specific data being managed.
 For this demo, the only import detect function we're using is the example `pattern_importer` extension.
 This extension uses a regular expressions to match against the pathnames of candidate files to determine whether they should be imported or not.

 The `demo_init` function that we called earlier to initialise the database for this demo, added one allowed ArchiveAcq name pattern consisting of a nested directory tree with the date: `YYYY/MM/DD` and two allowed ArchiveFile name patterns.
 The first of these is a file called "meta.txt" in the top acquisition directory (i.e. `YYYY/MM/DD/meta.txt`), which provides metadata for our notional acquisition, and then data files with the time of day, sorted further into hourly directories (i.e.
 `YYYY/MM/DD/hh/mmss.dat`).

-It bears repeating: the _contents_ of these files are not interesting to alpenhorn per se, but a import detect extension may be implemented which inspects the data of the files being imported, if desired.
+It bears repeating: the _contents_ of these files are not interesting to alpenhorn per se, but an import detect extension may be implemented which inspects the data of the files being imported, if desired.